Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Computation of the Ozsv ath--Szab o contact invariants

-Begin by looking at an essential curve $c$ on the torus $S$ which is disjoint from all of the curves used in the presentation of the monodromy.
-(In Figure \ref{fig:books},$c$ is a meridians of the torus, and intersects only the curves labeled $F$ or $\leg_{l,r}$.)
-Since $c$ is fixed by the monodromy, it traces out a torus which will be a fiber in the bundle.
+The total space $Y_\infty$ is a torus bundle.
+We can see the bundle structure directly from the open book.
+Begin by looking at a meridian $c$ on the torus $S$ in Figure~\ref{fig:books} which is disjoint from those curves used in the presentation of the monodromy.
+Since $c$ is fixed by the monodromy, it traces out a torus which will be a fiber in the torus bundle $Y_\infty$.
 As we move $c$ around the torus page it traces out a family of torus fibers.
-Crossing a negative Dehn twists along a curve parallel to $c$ induces a negative Dehn twist along the torus fiber, along a curve parallel to the page of the open book.
+When $c$ crosses the meridional (negative) Dehn twists, this induces a (negative) Dehn twist along the torus fiber, along a curve parallel to the page of the open book.
 Crossing a boundary circle with a positive Dehn twist induces a negative Dehn twist along the fiber, this time along a direction orthogonal to that of the page (see \cite[Section 4.2]{vanhorn}).
-These two Dehn twists correspond to the standard Dehn twist generators of the mapping class group of the torus and allow one to construct all the universally tight, linearly twisting contact structures on torus bundles (i.e., those described in Proposition \ref{prop:contact forms}).
+These two Dehn twists correspond to the standard Dehn twist generators of the mapping class group of the torus and allow one to construct all the universally tight, linearly twisting contact structures on torus bundles (i.e. those described in Proposition \ref{prop:contact forms}).

 The region above the bracket labeled `$i$ times' shows an open book compatible with a region of Giroux torsion one (multiplied $i$ times).
 When $i=0$, the open book describes the unique Stein fillable contact structure (see \cite[Section 4.5]{vanhorn}).
-Each of the pieces of the open book swept out as the meridional circle $c$ passes a boundary component is a bypass and is compatible with a linear contact form of type used in Proposition \ref{prop:contact forms}.
-The horizontal arcs that make up the curve $F$ in Figure \ref{fig:books} are linear in these local models (see \cite[Figure 4.5] {vanhorn}) and correspon to a Legendrian $\{ pt\} \times I$ in $T^2 \times I$.
+Each of the pieces of the open book swept out as $c$ passes a boundary component is a bypass and is compatible with a linear contact form of type used in Proposition \ref{prop:contact forms}.
+The horizontal arcs that make up the curve $F$ in Figure \ref{fig:books} are linear in these local models (see \cite[Figure 4.5] {vanhorn}) and correspond to a Legendrian $\{ pt\} \times I$ in $T^2 \times I$.
 Section 4.5 of \cite{vanhorn} constructs our particular open books and shows they are compatible with the given contact structures; the manifold $Y_\infty$ is the torus bundle with monodromy $T^{-1}S = \left( \right)$.
 (This is different than what is stated in \cite[Section 4.7.2]{vanhorn}.
-The second author wrongly gave there a description of the torus bundle obtained from 0-surgery on the left-handed trefoil.)
+The second author gave there a description of the torus bundle with the wrong orientation (0 surgery on the left-handed trefoil).)